Magical moments with Randi (2)

 At the time I visited him there was a litigious psychic, whom I will not name, doing a mind reading trick.
 He would have a blindfold wrapped around his eyes, after which someone would write or draw something on a whiteboard.
 Then the psychic would, with considerable effort, describe approximately what had been written or drawn.
 Great applause — everyone assumed he had supernatural powers.

 During that time Randi went on a talk show and offered to do something on the same lines.
 He had a video tape, and I could watch him perform the stunt.
 The studio assistants had brought in some pizza dough and pressed this over his eyes.
 Then they had wrapped a heavy black blindfold around that.
 And finally they had put a cloth bag over his head.
 After this Randi got up and walked around the people in the audience, saying things like: “Oh, that’s a nice watch — a Seiko, right?
-But it is running a few minutes slow.”
+But it seems to be running a few minutes slow.”
 Or: “Is that your wedding ring?
 Are the three stones diamonds?”
 Clearly he could see perfectly well, in spite of the multiple blindfolds around his eyes and head.
 Afterwards the studio assistants freed him of them: they took the bag off, unwrapped the blindfold and removed the pizza dough.
 They had to pick pieces of the dough off his eyes before he could open them.

 So how could he have managed to do this?
 Naturally he wanted me to guess.
 I told him it was clear that he had an assistant talking to him through a hidden wireless receiver he had in his ear.
 No, Randi said, that was not it.
 And he chided me for always looking for explanations that were too technical, too difficult and too complicated.
 So how did he do it?
 This time he did not tell me, but insisted I should work it out myself.